-A financial statement audit of PSBS was conducted by the Northern Territory Auditor-General's Office as at 30 June 2022.
-The audit opinion is presented at pages 16 to 18 of this report.
+A financial statement audit of PSBS was conducted by the Northern Territory Auditor-General's Office as at 30 June 2023.
+The audit opinion is presented at pages 12 to 14 of this report.

-Prior to 2015-16, an annual audit regarding the compliance of PSBS with the SIS Act and principles of HOGA was undertaken.
-In 2015-16, the Northern Territory Superannuation Office moved to a one-in-three-year compliance audit, self-certifying to the Commonwealth on its endeavours to comply with Commonwealth retirement policy as outlined in HOGA.
+The Northern Territory Superannuation Office operates a one-in-three-year compliance audit, selfcertifying to the Commonwealth on its endeavours to comply with Commonwealth retirement policy as outlined in HOGA.
 The SIS Act/HOGA compliance audit is not mandated by legislation.